ozaner/ozanerhansha.github.io-OLD/_posts/math/probability/prob-notes/00-0-0-prob-notes-1.md

 $$\frac{n!}{(n-r)!\ r!}=\frac{n(n-1)\cdots(n-r+1)}{r!}$$

 The numerator applies the basic principle to the $n$ choices for the first group, $n-1$ for the second and so on up to the number of groups $r$.
-The $r!$ accounts for the groups overcounted by enumerating all their permutations.
+The $r!$ accounts for the groups overcounted by enumerating all their permutations, because order doesn't matter.

 #### Recursive Identity
 A special identity of the binomial coefficient is: